The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Experiments

-\begin{enumerate} \item PACS \cite{PACS} has 4 domains: \textit{pictures, art, cartoon, sketch} with 7 classes.
-Tested using LOO. \item HomeOffice \cite{homeOffice} has 4 domains: \textit{art, clipart, product, real} with 65 classes.
-Tested using LOO. \item Digits is a combination of 3 ``numbers'' datasets: USPS \cite{USPS}, MNIST \cite{mnist}, and SVHN \cite{SVHN}.
+\item[3.]
+Digits is a combination of 3 ``numbers'' datasets: USPS \cite{USPS}, MNIST \cite{mnist}, and SVHN \cite{SVHN}.
 There are 10 classes.
 Tested using LOO by training on the source domains' training sets and adapting to target domain's test set.

-For this experiment, we set $T_{min}$ and $T_{max}$ parameters to $1.05$ and $4.0$ respectively. \item TinyImageNet-C (TIN-C) \cite{TIN}, has 15 domains with 200 classes.
+\item[4.]
+TinyImageNet-C (TIN-C) \cite{TIN}, has 15 domains with 200 classes.
 Backbones are trained on corruption-free (source) training set, adapted to and evaluated on corrupted (target) domains.
-For each target domain, there are 5 tiers of corruption. \end{enumerate}
+For each target domain, there are 5 tiers of corruption. \end{itemize}